-

 [79] This could include whether redundant CDR data is irretrievably destroyed, reference to any applicable standards, how the accredited person manages hard copy information, how it confirms third party deletion and whether back-ups are secured.
 Part B of the OAIC’s Guide to securing personal information outlines questions entities should consider when destroying personal information.
 Also see Chapter 12 of the CDR Privacy Safeguard Guidelines for information on the CDR deletion process.

-[69] Paragraph 56ED(5)(i) of the Competition and Consumer Act.
+[80] Competition and Consumer Act, paragraph 56ED(5)(i).
 A consumer may provide consent for an accredited data recipient to de-identify their CDR data for the purpose of disclosure (including selling) and/or for use in general research (see CDR Rules, paragraphs 1.10A(1)(e) and 7.5(1)(aa).
 Where the accredited data recipient seeks or intends to seek a de-identification consent, it must provide certain information about de-identification in its CDR policy as outlined in CDR Rules, paragraph 7.2(4)(j).

 [81] These requirements are contained in CDR Rules, paragraph 7.2(4)(j) and subrule 7.2(5).
 Examples where this would be applicable include where the accredited data recipient intends to use de-identified CDR data for general research, and/or disclose (including by selling) the de-identified data in accordance with a de-identification consent.
 See CDR Rules, paragraphs 1.10A(1)(e) and 7.5(1)(aa).